TanakaShumba/cybersecurity-lab-series/README.md

-# Cybersecurity Lab Series
+# cybersecurity-lab-series

+## Purpose
+Hands-on labs for learning offensive and defensive cybersecurity skills.

+## Features
+- Key features and functionalities of the project

-## Description
+## Installation / Usage
-Educational scripts for network scanning and VoIP traffic analysis.
-For learning purposes only.

-## How to Run
+- How to install and run the project
-python network_scan.py
-python voip_analysis.py
+- Example usage if applicable

+## Tech Stack
+- Python, Libraries, Tools used

+## Notes
+- Any special notes or warnings